Cells of the Immune System: Innate and Adaptive Defenders

 Hematopoietic stem cells

-Hematopoietic (blood-forming) stem cells are self-renewing pluripotent cells, have the potential to differentiate and mature into the different cells of the immune system.
-They are responsible for the constant renewal of blood—the production of billions of new blood cells each day.
+Adult hematopoietic (blood-forming) stem cells are multipotent cells, have the potential to differentiate and mature into the different cells of the immune system.
+They are responsible for the constant renewal of blood, the production of billions of new blood cells each day.

 Hematopoietic stem cells are the most important cell in bone marrow transplants as they can generate the entire immune system.
 This transplants are used to treat patients with cancers and other disorders of the blood and immune systems.